aws/s2n-quic/examples/jumbo-frame/README.md

 MtuUpdated { path_id: 0, mtu: 8943, cause: ProbeAcknowledged }
 ```

 This event can be used to verify that jumbo frames are being used.
-Alternatey, tools like `tcpdump` with a packet analysis tool like `wireshark` can confirm that jumbo packets are being sent and recieved.
+Alternatey, tools like `tcpdump` with a packet analysis tool like `wireshark` can confirm that jumbo packets are being sent and received.

 ## probing strategy
 Quic implements Datagram Packetization Layer Path Maximum Transmission Unit Discovery, or DPLPMTUD for short.
 This is described in [RFC8899](https://www.rfc-editor.org/info/rfc8899).
 The strategy is as follows.
 To determine if an `X` byte MTU is supported, send a packet of `X` bytes.